code-dot-org/code-dot-org/ARCHITECTURE.md

 Prefer the conventional Rails way to accomplish a task: it might be better to be 100% conventional than get a 10% gain by deviating from convention.
 This is not a “don’t do it”, more like a “think twice if you really need to before doing it”.

+General thoughts on the Rails approach can be found at https://rubyonrails.org/doctrine with more specific advice for "how do to X the rails way" at https://guides.rubyonrails.org/.
+If you're not familiar with Rails, a course or a book might be helpful.

 <details>
   <summary>Why?</summary>